-Often referred to as the Don Sphynx, Russian Donskoy, Don Hairless and Russian Hairless, the Donskoy is a medium-sized, muscular cat known for having little (or no) hair and wrinkled skin that resembles human skin.
-These friendly, active cats are known for being very loyal— in fact, their loyalty is often compared to that of dogs—and the are also both incredibly intelligent and affectionate.
+Also referred to as the Don Sphynx or Russian Hairless, the Donskoy is a medium-sized, muscular cat that, like the sphynx breed, has little (or no) hair due originally to a genetic mutation.
+These friendly, active cats are known for being very loyal—in fact, their loyalty is often compared to that of dogs—and they are also both intelligent and affectionate.

 |Tendency to Vocalize||Medium|